-The Leader will chair meetings of the Executive.
+The Leader will chair meetings of the Cabinet.

-6.5.3 The Executive Scheme of Delegations
+6.5.3 The Cabinet Scheme of Delegations

-The Managing Director / Head of Paid Service or Monitoring Officer in consultation with the Leader, will prepare and submit for approval an Executive Scheme of Delegations setting out the delegations of Executive functions, including where the principle has been approved as part of the Council's Executive arrangements, the Executive and thereafter keep this under review and submit updates to the Scheme, as appropriate.
-In addition, the Leader has powers under Section 15(4) of the Local Government Act 2000 to discharge personally or to arrange for discharge under other delegated powers, any Executive functions not covered by the Scheme for the time being.
+The Chief Executive / or Monitoring Officer in consultation with the Leader, will prepare and submit for approval an Cabinet Scheme of Delegations setting out the delegations of Cabinet functions, including where the principle has been approved as part of the Council's Cabinet arrangements, the Cabinet and thereafter keep this under review and submit updates to the Scheme, as appropriate.
+In addition, the Leader has powers under Section 15(4) of the Local Government Act 2000 to discharge personally or to arrange for discharge under other delegated powers, any Cabinet functions not covered by the Scheme for the time being.

 (N.B.
-No Member of the Executive may have a Deputy, other than the Leader.
-This means that no Member of the Executive can have responsibilities which mean that they will work to, or under, another Member of the Executive, except the Leader).
+No Member of the Cabinet may have a Deputy, other than the Leader.
+This means that no Member of the Cabinet can have responsibilities which mean that they will work to, or under, another Member of the Cabinet, except the Leader).

-6.5.4 Meetings of the Executive
+6.5.4 Meetings of the Cabinet

-Subject to the requirement to publish notice of each meeting three clear days before it takes place, and other conditions contained in Section 4 pages 43/44, the Leader can call meetings of the Executive at such times and places as he/she chooses (N.B: the Head of Paid Service, the Section 151 Officer, and the Monitoring Officer can all, should be the need arise, call meetings of the Executive as well).
+Subject to the requirement to publish notice of each meeting three clear days before it takes place, and other conditions contained in Section 4 pages 43/44, the Leader can call meetings of the Cabinet at such times and places as he/she chooses (N.B: the Chief Executive, the Section 151 Officer, and the Monitoring Officer can all, should be the need arise, call meetings of the Cabinet as well).

-6.5.5 Chairing Executive Meetings
+6.5.5 Chairing Cabinet Meetings

-The Leader shall chair Executive meetings.
+The Leader shall chair Cabinet meetings.
 In the Leader's absence the Deputy Leader will chair.
-If the Deputy Leader is not available the Executive will appoint a Member of the Executive to chair the meeting on their behalf (subject to quorum).
+If the Deputy Leader is not available the Cabinet will appoint a Member of the Cabinet to chair the meeting on their behalf (subject to quorum).